stashed/docs/docs/setup/install/community.md

 To use Stash Community edition, you can grab **1 year** free license from [here](https://license-issuer.appscode.com/?p=stash-community).

+## Prerequisites to intall Stash

+- Kubernetes cluster: You need to have a running Kubernetes cluster.
+Stash is compatible with any Kubernetes cluster with version `1.12` or greater.
+- Extended API server support: Your cluster needs to be compatible with API server extension to run Stash.
+- Webhook support: Stash uses webhook for it's job.
+Your cluster has to support webhook for running Stash.
+- RBAC permission: Stash needs some RBAC permissions.
+You can find the list of the required RBAC permission [here](/docs/guides/security/rbac.md)
+- Cluster specific requirements: Stash needs some cluster specific permissions in some cases.
+For example, you can find the requirements for GKE cluster [here](/docs/setup/install/troubleshoting.md/#installing-in-gke-cluster)
+- NFS volume customization: It you are willing to use NFS volume as a backened, you need to customize the Stash installation like [here](/docs/setup/install/troubleshoting.md/#configuring-network-volume-accessor)

 ## Get a License

 In this section, we are going to show you how you can get a **1 year** free license for Stash Community edition.
 You can get a license for your Kubernetes cluster by going through the following steps: